3v401/Others/Assembler_Project/README.md

         //=======================================================
 ```

+This can be done with every subroutine.

-#### Running the program
+### Running the program

-To execute the program we need to know first what is a compiler.
+To execute the program we need a compiler.
 A compiler is a program that translates high-level programming code (C, Python...) into machine code (binary or assembly) that the computer hardware can understand and execute.
-This tool converts human-readable code into executable programs.
+This tool converts human-readable code (C) into executable programs.

 ##### Types of Compilers